Coronavirus update December 2 2022

 Are you trying to conceive?
 After the vaccinations you don't have to wait to get pregnant.

 You can find more information about the vaccination for covid-19 on the website of the RIVM.
+To help you with your choice about vaccination you can use this decision aid.

 All midwifery practices in our region are doing their very best to keep the chance of contamination and spreading of the virus as small as possible.
 We have agreed to help each other in case midwives get sick.